Walla Walla University School of Nursing accreditations

 The outcomes of the curriculum are:

-3. Apply the nursing process in diverse settings to provide care for individuals, families, communities and populations.
+3. Apply clinical reasoning and the nursing process to advocate for and provide safe, holistic care to individuals, families, communities, and populations across the lifespan .

-5. Initiate effective communication and teamwork/collaborative skills to deliver evidence-based, patient-centered care.
+5. Use effective communication and interprofessional teamwork to deliver person-centered, evidence-based care.

-9. Integrate ethical principles and legal regulations into evidence-based practice.
+9. Integrate ethical principles, professional standards, legal regulations, and advocacy into nursing practice.

-10. Demonstrate professional integrity, responsibility, accountability, and self-directed learning.
+10. Demonstrate professional integrity, responsibility, accountability, and commitment to lifelong learning.

 The Bachelor in Science with a major in Nursing program at Walla Walla University meets the educational requirements for professional RN licensure in all 50 US states and the following jurisdictions: